FenixEdu/fenixedu.github.io/tutorials/use-fenixedu-api-in-your-application/java/index.md

 root: "../../../"
 ---

-## Use FenixEdu API in your application - Java
+## Use FenixEdu API in your application - Java SDK

 In this tutorial, you will learn how to use the Java SDK to easily invoke the FenixEdu REST API.
 Make sure you started by following the tutorial that teaches you [how to use FenixEdu in your application][use-fenix-edu-in-your-application-tutorial].